 This course provides students with opportunities to develop the workplace skills and work habits required for success in all types of workplaces.
 Students will explore occupations and careers of interest through participation in real workplace experiences.
 They will make plans for continued learning and work, work with others to design learning experiences, and investigate the resources and support required to make a smooth transition to their post-secondary destination.

 Health and Physical Education

-Prerequisite Chart for Health and Physical Education, Grades 9 to 12 recreation leisure programmer fitness and health promoter sport manager coach and sport developer massage therapist paramedic
+Prerequisite Chart for Health and Physical Education, Grades 9 to 12

+- fitness and health promoter

+- sport manager

+- coach and sport developer

+- massage therapist

+- paramedic